UniversalDependencies/docs/_sl-pos/VERB.md

 * _morati_ "to must", _moči_ "to be able to", _postati_ "to become"
 * _začeti_ "to start,  _iti_ "to go", _priti_ "to come"

+### Conversion from JOS

+All JOS main verbs have been converted to `VERB`.
+Additionally, those instances of JOS auxiliary verb _biti_ that do not function as universal [auxiliaries](AUX) have also been converted to `VERB`.